 If you are looking to reduce the cost of your cat insurance policy you could try the below.
 Additional money-saving tips can be found in our article, 'How to save money on pet insurance'.

 - Ensure your cat is microchipped - microchipping your cat can increase the chance of you being reunited with your pet should it be found following it being missing

 - Neuter/spay your cat - neutering or spaying your cat is likely to stop your cat from straying to mate and will mean your female cat will not have any complications that could be caused by pregnancy or birth

 - Buy a multi-pet policy - if you have more than one pet in your household having a multi-pet policy with providers that offer a discount will see a reduction in your policy premium cost

 - Increase the policy excess - increasing how much you are willing to pay towards a claim whilst your cat is still young will lower the cost of your monthly premium.
 It is worth noting that some insurers will increase the excess once your pet reaches a certain age.

 How to buy cheap cat insurance

-The easiest and most convenient way to buy a cat insurance policy is via a comparison site such as MoneySuperMarket* as it allows you to easily compare the cost of different insurers.
-It is worth noting, however, that most comparison sites are not whole of market so you may be missing out on a deal with another cat insurance provider, such as Direct Line.
+The easiest and most convenient way to buy a cat insurance policy is via a comparison site such as Quotezone*, MoneySuperMarket* or Compare the Market* as it allows you to easily compare the cost of different insurers.
+It is worth noting, however, that most comparison sites are not whole of market so you may be missing out on a deal with another cat insurance provider, such as Direct Line which does not show up on comparison sites.
 It is also important to check the policy terms carefully as some of the cheaper comparison site quotes have a higher excess and co-payment in the event of a claim.